 - Photo by: Guide Colin Wann

-Serving as the Crown Jewel of RMNP, and the Northern most 14er in Colorado, Longs Peak provides the opportunity to see the Rocky Mountains from one of the most coveted summits in the West.
+The Crown Jewel of Rocky Mountain NP, Longs Peak is one of the most coveted summits in the West.
 At 14,259 feet above sea level and over 7 miles from the trailhead, this summit will make you earn your views.
-While sometimes attempted in 1 day, Longs is commonly climbed over 2-3 days.
-This peak requires careful planning and preparation, made much easier with help from Jackson Hole Mountain Guides.
+Sometimes attempted in a single day, Longs is more commonly climbed as an overnight.

-Adventurous travelers in the early 1900’s would take horses to The Boulderfield and climb The North Face with the help from a large steel cable attached to the rock by eye-bolts.
+In the 1900s, mountaineers rode horses to The Boulderfield and climbed The North Face with the help from a large steel cable attached to the rock by eye-bolts.
 These days, climbers hike from the Longs Peak trailhead at 9,500′ themselves, often stopping to camp in The Boulderfield.
-Climbed in good style and with the use of modern climbing gear, the Cable Route is rated 5.4, when dry (or M2 in winter conditions).
+From there, they wander up talus to the crux of the route — a thirty-meter 5.4 slab often wet or icy.
 After completing the technical climbing, the route traverses up and left as it tiptoes above The Diamond to the summit.
-This is a superb introduction to high mountaineering, with a wide variety of terrain and skill sets to learn.
+This is a superb introduction to high-altitude mountaineering, with a wide variety of terrain and skill sets to learn.

 Available Routes: North Face and The Keyhole